Lynching of Jordan Jameson: Lynching

 As word spread that Greer had been killed a white mob quickly formed and started to patrol the area on the lookout for Jameson.
 At 1:00 AM on November 11, 1919, a posse of ten men: J. T. Bussey, Will Moody, Otha Dickson, Charles Dickson, Charley White, J. A. Sands, Monroe Henry, Ernest Kimball, W. M. Owen, and Will Toland found Jameson and his wife in a house.
 He was coaxed outside with a promise that the men wouldn't hurt his wife.

 After Greer had been killed Governor Charles Hillman Brough appointed Dave Futch as the new sheriff of Magnolia.
 He tried to bring the situation under control and arrest Jameson but the mob refused to listen or listen to the local law enforcement.
 On November 11, 1919, at around 5:00 a.m., Jameson was taken to the public square of the city of Magnolia and tied to a stake.
 Flammable material was stacked around him and in front of a growing crowd of people, it was lit on fire slowly burning Jameson alive.
 His body was eventually turned over to the black community.

 Aftermath

 These race riots were one of several incidents of civil unrest that began in the so-called American Red Summer of 1919.
 Terrorist attacks on black communities and white oppression in over three dozen cities and counties.
 In most cases, white mobs attacked African American neighborhoods.
 In some cases, black community groups resisted the attacks, especially in Chicago and Washington DC.
-Most deaths occurred in rural areas during events like the Elaine Race Riot in Arkansas, where an estimated 100 to 240 black people and 5 white people were killed.
+Most deaths occurred in rural areas during events like the Elaine massacre in Arkansas, where an estimated 100 to 240 black people and 5 white people were killed.
 Also in 1919 were the Chicago Race Riot and Washington D.C. race riot which killed 38 and 39 people respectively.
 Both had many more non-fatal injuries and extensive property damage reaching into the millions of dollars.